-During September and October 2023, we shall be assessing on-street parking issues across the borough once again.
-These will be issues of concern that have been brought to our attention largely by members of the public, the police, councillors and highway officers since the previous review took place.
-We shall visit, assess, and prioritise requests for new or amended parking controls in different locations across the borough.
-We'll then prepare some drawings and a statement of reasons of our findings and recommendations.
+During September and October 2023, we have been assessing on-street parking issues across the borough once again.
+These have been issues of concern that have been brought to our attention largely by members of the public, the police, councillors and highway officers since the previous review took place.
+We have now visited, assessed, and prioritised requests for new or amended parking controls in different locations across the borough.
+We have now prepared the drawings and a statement of reasons of our findings and recommendations.

-We'll present these drawings and statement of reasons to the Runnymede county councillors.
-The councillors will read and discuss the proposals with officers and together agree to take the proposals forward to the formal adverting and consultation stage.
+These documents have been presented to the Runnymede county councillors.
+The councillors are now reading and discussing the proposals with officers and together agree to take the proposals forward to the formal adverting and consultation stage.